imhicihu/Winglyph-virtualization/README.md

 * Virtualization of Winglyph ([deprecated](https://en.wikipedia.org/wiki/Deprecation)) on recent operating systems, mainly Windows OS's.
 * In behalf of trueness, firstly the virtualization was done on a Macbook.
-* Then, it was ported to the Windows ecosystem.
+* Then, it was ported to the Windows ecosystem. _Update to 2019 December_: ported to a Ubuntu Linux partition with optimal results
 * This repo is a living document that will grow and adapt over time

 ## What is this repository for? ##